dheerajsatyavarapu/FC_PlayerAPI/README.md

 # FC_PlayerAPI

-This application is an **REST API** regarding Football Players which has two endpints i.e.,
+This application is a **REST API** regarding Football Players which has two endpints i.e.,
 1. [localhost:8080/playerstats](localhost:8080/playerstats):
 Fetches all the players with overall score greater than 90
 2. [localhost:8080/countrystats](localhost:8080/countrystats):